The competition is conducted in two stages.

 6. If one exists, a plan of the proposed location, building or set of buildings in digital format, preferably in CAD format.

 7. Liability statement, signed by the authors of the proposal.
 This document must follow the format available on the competition website or through the contact details at the end of this Call for Entries.

-The winning location entries will be announced May, 2021.
-Not selected proposals could also be considered in possible future editions of this competition.
+The winning location entries will be announced May, 2023.